DenverCoder1/github-readme-streak-stats/CONTRIBUTING.md

 ## Linting

-This project uses Prettier for formatting of PHP, Markdown, JavaScript and CSS files.
+This project uses Prettier for formatting PHP, Markdown, JavaScript and CSS files.

 ```bash
 # Run prettier and show the files that need to be fixed